 Concordia Lutheran Church and Preschool is a member of the Lutheran Church Missouri Synod (LCMS).

 Concordia Lutheran Preschool believes that God has created children uniquely, each in his/her own special way.
 We believe that children learn through play and hands on experiences.
 We believe that faith in Jesus Christ permeates every aspect of learning.
 Our goal is to provide experiences to meet each preschooler’s individual needs in the areas of physical, social, emotional, creative, intellectual and spiritual nurture.
 We allow children to explore all areas of learning in his/her own creative way.
 We believe in providing a Christ centered, safe, nurturing learning environment where children feel safe to explore and learn.
 We believe we can best minister to children by also ministering to their families.

 Concordia Preschool is open to all children 3-5 years of age.
-Children must be fully potty-trained, being able to communicate his/her bathroom needs and for the most part take care of bathroom needs independently.
+Children must be fully potty-trained, be able to communicate his/her bathroom needs and for the most part take care of bathroom needs independently.
 Training pants or Pull-ups are not acceptable for our programs .

 To register for preschool, a completed information packet is required for our files (medical consent forms, allergy information, immunization records, emergency contact, etc.).